UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Regularly check the manufacture date of smoke and CO detectors, replace them every 10 years, and use fresh batteries.

-7. Service the HVAC System and Change Filters
+7. Service the HVAC and Conduct an Energy Audit

 Illustration of a person changing a clean air filter in a home furnace to improve efficiency.